 Provost and Executive Vice President for Academic Affairs

-Acting Vice President of Administration and Finance and Chief Fiscal Officer
+Vice President for Administration and Finance and Chief Fiscal Officer

 Vice President for Inclusion and Institutional Equity